ewaldmire/ascender/docs/docsite/rst/administration/troubleshooting.rst

 - Can you ``ssh`` to your host?
 Ansible depends on SSH access to the servers you are managing.
 - Are your hostnames and IPs correctly added in your inventory file?
 (Check for typos.)

-Unable to login to climber via HTTP
+Unable to login to ascender via HTTP
 ==================================

-Access to climber is intentionally restricted through a secure protocol (HTTPS).
-In cases where your configuration is set up to run an climber node behind a load balancer or proxy as "HTTP only", and you only want to access it without SSL (for troubleshooting, for example), you may change the settings of the ``/etc/tower/conf.d`` of your climber instance.
+Access to ascender is intentionally restricted through a secure protocol (HTTPS).
+In cases where your configuration is set up to run an ascender node behind a load balancer or proxy as "HTTP only", and you only want to access it without SSL (for troubleshooting, for example), you may change the settings of the ``/etc/tower/conf.d`` of your ascender instance.
 The operator has ``extra_settings`` that allows you to change a file-based setting in OCP.
 See :ref:`admin_troubleshooting_extra_settings` for detail.

 Once in the spec, set the following accordingly: